 How memory interacts with the present and how this shapes personal, cultural and also political remembrances is changing massively with the recent technological advances, especially the rise of digital media.
 I am exploring how this impacts on the way we record our environment and document and archive the memories of our lives.

 In the past I have worked with family photographs and hot glass to explore the movement of people across continents.
-At a time of massive urban restructuring in my London neighbourhood, I have made casts of manhole covers in bronze and aluminium and displayed them in a futile attempt to preserve something of the communities lost to gentrification.
+At a time of massive urban restructuring in my London neighbourhood, I have made casts of manhole covers in bronze, glass and aluminium and displayed them in a futile attempt to preserve something of the communities lost to gentrification.
 I have digitally reworked found 1960s Super 8 found footage.
 Combined with digital editing and display techniques, these amateur films have become powerful signifiers of change.